Polymorphic Iterable Sequential Effect Systems: Modeling Prior Effect Systems in a Generic Framework

-We define in Figure \ref{fig:locking_params} the parameters to the language framework needed to model locks, mutable heap locations, and lock-indexed reference types, and the primitives to manipulate them.
-We define $T$ by giving $K$ (which is defined over $T$), and define $p$ as $\mathsf{LockNames}\uplus\mathsf{Location}\uplus\mathsf{dom}(\delta)$ (locks, heap locations, and primitive operations).
-The state consists of a lock heap, mapping locks to a boolean indicating whether each lock is held, and a standard mutable store.
-The reference type is indexed by a lock (lifted to a singleton type).
-Primitives include lock allocation; lock acquisition and release primitives whose effects indicate both the change in lock claims and the mover type; allocation of data guarded by a particular lock; plus reads and writes, with effects requiring appropriate lock ownership.
-The primitive types are largely similar, so we explain only two in detail. \textsf{acquire} takes one argument --- a lock --- that is then bound in the latent effect of the type.
+The primitive types are largely similar, so we explain only two in detail; recall the details of movers were described in Section \ref{sec:atomicity_quantale}. \textsf{acquire} takes one argument --- a lock --- that is then bound in the latent effect of the type.
 That effect is a product of the locking and atomicity quantales, indicating that the lock acquisition is a \emph{right mover} ($R$), and that safe execution requires no particular lock claims on entry, but finishes with the guarantee that the lock passed as an argument is held (we use syntactic sugar for assumed effect constructors of appropriate arity).
-The $\mathsf{read}_\epsilon$ primitive for well-synchronized (non-data-race) reads is akin to a standard dereference operator, but because it works for any reference --- which may be associated with any lock and store values of any type --- the choice of lock and type must be passed as arguments before the reference itself.
+The $\mathsf{read}$ primitive for well-synchronized reads is akin to a standard dereference operator, but because it works for any reference --- which may be associated with any lock and store values of any type --- the choice of lock and type must be passed as arguments before the reference itself.
 Given the lock, cell type, and reference, the final latent effect indicates that the operation requires the specified lock to be held at invocation, preserves ownership, and is a \emph{both mover} ($B$).